-The school also provides guidance and support with formulating students' future plans.
+The school provides guidance and support with formulating students' future plans.
 This includes guest speakers, university and apprenticeship events, as well as a programme of one-to-one meetings between students and our Careers Adviser, Cerys Evans.
 Careers guidance and information forms a very important part of the overall enrichment programme.
+Students can arrange career guidance appointments with Cerys Evans at the Sixth Form office.